Message Handler Example

 - Click OK.

-- To test it, enable Preview mode, and press the button.
+- To test it, enable Preview mode, and click the Button component.
 You will see the current time populate in the Label.